ministryofjustice/service_assessments/phases/v2/alpha.md

 Service Manager able to:

-* explain what environments they have.
+* Explain what environments they have.
-* explain what the common devices and browsers are for users of their service.
+* Explain what the common devices and browsers are for users of their service.
-* explain how they have designed the system around the common devices and browsers for users of their service.
+* Explain how they have designed the system around the common devices and browsers for users of their service.

 ## Point 11: Make a plan for the event of the digital service being taken temporarily offline.